Intune implementing strong mapping for SCEP and PKCS certificates

 Alternatively, you can add a SID extension with SCEPman.
 This is how we addressed the KDC issue in July 2023 in the same way that the on-premises ADCS does it.
 Therefore, SCEPman customers do not require the new SAN field, especially if they are already using the SID extension.

 SCEPman customers can choose whether they want the SID extension or the SID SAN value.
-The former requires a SCEPman configuration setting, the latter requires a change to the SCEP configuration profiles, as detailled above.
+The former requires a SCEPman configuration setting, the latter requires a change to the SCEP configuration profiles, as detailed above.

 Last updated